Student Activities & Resources at AAG 2020 Denver

 - Student Networking Social: All students are invited to this social to have some fun and make connections that carry through the Annual Meeting and beyond!
-Wear your school colors or other university apparel (though not required!); enter our raffle for AAG swag and free student registration to the 2020 meeting in Denver; and meet representatives from departments, federal agencies, and businesses to learn about opportunities and resources for students.
-The social takes place Wednesday, April 3, 4:30-6:10 p.m.
-(Ballroom Salon 1, Marriott, lobby level).
-It is immediately before and right next door to the Opening Plenary at 6:20 so students can attend both to get their 2019 Annual Meeting off to a great start.
+Wear your school colors or other university apparel (though not required!) and enter our raffle for free student registration to the 2021 meeting in Seattle.
+Beverages and snacks will be provided and AAG staff will be on hand to answer questions you may have about the organization, meeting, and more.
+The social is Wednesday, April 8th from 12:30 - 1:40 p.m. in Plaza Ballroom A, Concourse Level in the Sheraton.

-- School Graffiti Wall at the International Reception: Music, refreshments, and catching up with colleagues new and old are all features of the International Reception.
+- School Graffiti Wall at the Welcome Reception: Music, refreshments, and catching up with colleagues new and old are all features of the Welcome Reception.
 Consider also adding to our graffiti wall by drawing the logo, mascot, or name of your university!
-The International Reception takes place Thursday, April 4, 7-9 p.m.
-(Ballroom Salon 1 & 2, Marriott).
-Two drink tickets are provided in your registration packet.
+The Welcome Reception takes place Tuesday, April 7, 7-9 p.m. in the Sheraton (check the mobile app soon for the specific room location).

 - World Geography Bowl: Attend and cheer on fellow students competing in this annual event!
-The bowl takes place on Thursday, April 4, starting at 7 p.m.
-(Maryland and Virginia Rooms, Marriott).
-There are several rounds of competition, so even if you head to the International Reception, be sure to swing by the World Geography Bowl afterwards!
+The bowl takes place on Tuesday, April 4, starting at 6:45 p.m.
+(Sheraton, Concourse Level, Governor's Square).
+There are several rounds of competition, so even if you head to the Welcome Reception first, be sure to swing by the World Geography Bowl afterwards!

 - Career Mentoring: The AAG has assembled a team of experienced geography professionals, faculty members, and advanced students to provide one-on-one and small-group consultation about careers in a variety of industries and employment sectors.
 Topics for discussion might include creating resumes and cover letters, choosing a graduate program, developing your personal and professional networks, long-term career planning, and more.
-Career mentoring sessions will take place April 3-6, each morning from 11:10 a.m.-12:25 p.m. (except Tuesday, 11:50 a.m.-1:05 p.m.) in the Hyatt, Third Floor, Mineral Hall B/C. (For more career related sessions, see the Jobs & Careers Center description below).
+Career Mentoring sessions will take place April 6-9, each morning from 11:10 a.m.-12:25 p.m. (except Tuesday, 11:50 a.m.-1:05 p.m.) in the Hyatt, Third Floor, Mineral Hall B/C. (For more career related sessions, see the Jobs & Careers Center description below).

 - Student Affinity Group Business Meetings: Get involved in the AAG’s Affinity groups just for YOU - Undergrads and Grad Students.
 Meet your current board members, provide input on activities, and get involved!
-Attend the Undergrad (USAG) business meeting on Friday, April 5, 11:30 a.m. - 1 p.m.
-(Marriott, Mezzanine Level, Cleveland 2).
-Attend the Graduate (GSAG) business meeting on Friday, April 5, 6:50 - 7:50 p.m.
-(Marriott, Mezzanine Level, Jackson).
+Attend the Undergrad (USAG) business meeting on Thursday, April 9, 12:30 p.m. - 1:40 p.m.
+(Sheraton, Concourse Level, Plaza Court 1).
+Attend the Graduate (GSAG) business meeting on Wednesday, April 8, 7:20 - 8:20 pm.
+(Sheraton, Concourse Level, Plaza Court 10).

 Meeting Areas to Visit

 - Exhibit Hall: The exhibit hall at the AAG Annual Meeting features 50+ companies and organizations from the private, public, academic, and non-profit sectors.
 Peruse books and textbooks available from publishers, talk with representatives from professional organizations to see what resources they offer, learn about programs at universities, discover free datasets from public sector agencies, discuss technologies to assist with data collection from the companies who make them, and more!
-The Exhibit Hall (Exhibit Hall B and C, Exhibition Level, Marriott) is open from Thursday, April 4th to Saturday, April 6th from 9:00 a.m. - 5:00 p.m. (closes at 1:30 p.m. on Saturday).
+The Exhibit Hall is in Centennial Ballroom, Third Floor, Hyatt, and is open from Tuesday, April 7th to Thursday, April 9th, 9:00 AM - 5:00 PM (closes at 1:30pm on Thursday).

 - AAG Jobs & Careers Center: Looking for career resources, workshops to improve your skills, or even a chance to speak with potential employers?
 Be sure to check out the numerous sessions, workshops, and resources at the Jobs & Careers Center.
 Sessions will take place in Mineral Hall A, B/C and D/E on the Third Floor of the Hyatt and a careers information table will be staffed and accessible each day for general questions, information, and resources.

 - AAG Meridian Space: The AAG is much more than just an Annual Meeting.
-Stop by the AAG Meridian Space (Atrium, Exhibition Level, Marriott) to talk with AAG staff about the many programs and resources available and the work of the association year round.
+Stop by the AAG Meridian Space (Centennial Ballroom Foyer, Third Floor, Hyatt) to talk with AAG staff about the many programs and resources available and the work of the association year round.
 You can also shop for some AAG swag!

-Students can join the AAG for just $38 or $49 per year (undergrads and grad students respectively) and receive a range of member benefits including online access to scholarly journals and publications, exclusive access to the Jobs in Geography listings, and reduced rates for Annual Meeting and other event registration.
+Students can Join the AAG just $38 or $49 per year (undergrads and grad students respectively) and receive a range of member benefits including online access to scholarly journals and publications, exclusive access to the Jobs in Geography listings, and reduced rates for Annual Meeting and other event registration.

 For questions, contact email@example.com.